Why did I choose to become an engineer? I could go on and on, but at the heart of it all is my unquenchable thirst for technology.

 “At Apple, people are putting in 18-hour days.
 We attract a different type of person — a person who doesn’t want to wait five or 10 years to have someone take a giant risk on him or her.
 Someone who really wants to get in a little over his head and make a dent in the universe.
 We are aware that we are doing something significant.
 We’re here at the beginning of it and we’re able to shape how it goes.
 Everyone here has the sense that right now is one of those moments when we are influencing the future.”

-Important Note: don’t pursue engineering for outside recognition.
-In other words, trying to solely leave a dent in the universe to find validation.
+Important Note: Don’t pursue engineering for external recognition.
+In other words, don’t try to make an impact on the world solely for validation.

 - Minimal student loan debt

-Important Note: I don’t recommend going into engineering for money alone.
-You’ll fizzle out, and you’ll never be able to maximize your career.
+Important Note: I wouldn’t recommend pursuing engineering just for monetary gain.
+You’ll burn out and fail to maximize your career potential.